snap-stanford/snap-python/doc/source/reference/multimodal.rst

      .. describe:: Save(SOut)

-        Saves the crossnet to a binary stream *SOut*.
+        Saves the crossnet to a binary stream *SOut* of type :class:`TFOut`.

      .. describe:: GetEdges()